Hierarchically Composing Level Generators for the Creation of Complex Structures: Conclusion

 \section{Conclusion}

-We introduce \mcc, a compositional approach to procedural level generation, which leverages multiple simple generators to generate large and complex structures.
-Our approach has multiple benefits, such as (1) being configurable, allowing the designer to choose which low-level generators are used; (2) it being straightforward to combine different generators, without needing to specify one monolithic fitness function; and (3) by composing multiple levels of generators, each individual generator's task is much simpler, which allows for potentially less training or smaller (and thus faster) models.
+We introduce \mcc, a compositional approach to level generation, which leverages multiple simple generators to generate large and complex structures.
+Our approach has multiple benefits, such as (1) being configurable, allowing the designer to choose which low-level generators are used; (2) it being straightforward to combine different generators, without needing to specify one monolithic fitness function; and (3) simplifying each generator's task by decomposing the problem, potentially allowing for less training or smaller (and thus faster) models.
 We demonstrate that our approach improves generation compared to a non-compositional approach, and that it is able to generate large-scale and complex settlements in \minecraft.
-Ultimately, we hope that this work is the first step towards more complex and large-scale generations, which will be necessary for the adoption of PCG in the modern gaming industry.
+Ultimately, we hope that this work is a step towards more complex and large-scale generations, which is necessary for the adoption of PCG in the gaming industry.